uzzielperez/lhcbAIxprt/ACE_INTEGRATION_GUIDE.md

-# 🧠 ACE Integration Guide for LHCb RAG System
+# 🧠 ACE Integration Guide for  RAG System

 ## Overview

-This guide explains how to integrate the **Agentic Context Engineering (ACE)** framework with your existing LHCb Shifter Assistant RAG system.
+This guide explains how to integrate the **Agentic Context Engineering (ACE)** framework with your existing  Shifter Assistant RAG system.
 ACE transforms your static RAG system into an autonomous, self-improving AI assistant.

 ## 🚀 Quick Integration